oscarlai1998/tp/docs/UserGuide.md

 > ℹ️ **Note:**
 > - You are advised to add or remove new module data manually **only** if you understand the iGraduate's logic and `json` format.
 > - Otherwise, please ensure that you modify only the value of module attributes if you are unsure of how the `json` structure works.
-> - The application might not behave the way it is expected to if you modify the application data in an incorrect manner.
+> - The application might not behave the way it is expected to if you modify the application data incorrectly.
 For example, data corruption might occur.

 The sample `Json` format for the module data file:
 <pre>